Introduction

 Availability: Satellite internet shines in remote areas, while cable internet is prevalent in urban and suburban regions.

-Cost: Both options vary in price, with satellite internet potentially incurring higher equipment costs and cable internet potentially having higher service tiers and speeds available.
+Cost: Both options vary in price, with satellite internet potentially incurring higher equipment and monthly costs.

 Use Cases: Cable is preferable for heavy internet users and gamers, while satellite is a solid choice for users in remote locations with limited alternatives.